s0undt3ch/setuptools-declarative-requirements/README.md

 ```

 ## `pyproject.toml`
-You `pyproject.toml` should also include `setuptools-declarative-requirements`:
+Your `pyproject.toml` should also include `setuptools-declarative-requirements`:
 ```toml
 [build-system]
 requires = ["setuptools>=50.3.2", "wheel", "setuptools-declarative-requirements"]